opnfv/fuel/docs/release/installation/installation.instruction.rst

    - CentOS 7 (recommended by Pharos specification);
    - Ubuntu Xenial;

+**NOTE:** The install script will automatically install all required distro pacakge dependencies on the Jumpserver, unless explicitly asked not to (via `-P` deploy arg).
+This includes Python, QEMU, libvirt etc.

-**NOTE:** The install script expects 'libvirt' to be installed and running on the Jumpserver.
-In case the packages are missing, the script will install them; but depending on the OS distribution, the user might have to start the 'libvirtd' service manually.
+**NOTE:** The install script expects 'libvirt' to be already running on the Jumpserver.
+In case libvirt packages are missing, the script will install them; but depending on the OS distribution, the user might have to start the 'libvirtd' service manually, then run the deploy script again.

 ==========================================
 OPNFV Software Installation and Deployment